TharmiganK/ieee-hackathon-workshop/README.md

 17. Modify the `POST api/post` resource to validate the sentiment of the post by calling the sentiment analysis service.
 If the sentiment is negative, return a `400 - Bad Request` status code response.

+18. Generate a sentiment analysis client using the OpenAPI specification given in the following
+    path: `sentiment-api/sentiment_analysis_service.yaml`.
+Run the following command inside the `social-media` directory to generate the client:

+    ```bash
+    bal openapi -i ../sentiment-api/sentiment_analysis_service.yaml --mode client --single-file
+    ```

+19. Replace the HTTP client with the generated client in the `POST api/post` resource.